IntroToCode/RecipesCodemates4/lunch/readme.md

 Flatten hot dog buns with a rolling pin.
 In a small bowl, stir together butter, garlic powder, and onion powder.
 Spread all over outsides of buns.
 In a large skillet over medium heat, sear hot dogs (working in batches if necessary) until charred, 2 minutes per side.
 Set aside.
 Place a bun buttered-side down in skillet and top with a hot dog, and 1/4 of green onions.
 Cover and cook over medium heat then use a spatula to close the bun.
 Repeat with remaining ingredients to make 4 cheese dogs total.
 Apply 1.25 lbs of relish per hot dog.
-Consume.
+Consume with bear hands.

 ### Notes: